 our external collaborators

-Product expertise is guaranteed by the founding team as well as the factory, but for all other issues, we build an ecosystem of experts that informs us and allows us to make the best possible decisions.
-This means listening to each stakeholder and offering an inclusive and free expression framework where everyone's creativity and vision find their place.
-Because a happy and fulfilled team will invest more in the change process we want to implement.
+The product expertise is guaranteed by the founding team as well as the factory, but for all other questions, we build an ecosystem of experts that enlighten us and allow us to make the best possible decisions.
+This bias implies listening to each stakeholder and offering an inclusive and free expression framework where creativity and vision of each find its place.
+Because a happy and fulfilled team will invest more in the process of change that we want to establish.